If you’re interested in becoming a voice designer, let’s have a look at what the future might hold for this cutting edge industry.

 “We can not solve our problems with the same set of thinking that gave rise to them.”

 Ervin László, 1958

-It is impossible to predict the future, but it is possible to contribute to it.
+It is impossible to predict the future of voice design, but it is possible to contribute to it.
 Let’s start realizing our sci-fi dreams and create the time to come!